<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Federal laws vs. state laws

 State laws function independently from federal ones.
 These laws can vary widely, especially in areas such as lending, data privacy, cybersecurity, and financial technology (fintech).
-For example, the California Consumer Privacy Act and the New York SHIELD ACT aim to enhance consumer data privacy and security.
+For example, both the California Consumer Privacy Act and the New York SHIELD ACT aim to enhance consumer data privacy and security.

 For FIs operating in multiple states, navigating each state’s laws and regulatory updates can be challenging.
 Following the attorneys general in the states where your FI operates and tracking updates using automated compliance management tools is crucial to ensure your FI doesn’t miss a new law or other regulatory update.